SaadAAkash/WizardOfLocale/README.md

-# WizardOfLocale
+#WizardOfLocale

-A sample boilerplate code base, for handling Locale changes within your Android app, equipped with a well-structured base implementing MVVM &amp; Dagger2.
+A sample boilerplate code base, for handling Locale changes within your Android app, equipped with a well-structured base implementing MVVM & Dagger2